 Sarconeos (BIO101) activates the MAS receptor, a key component of the protective arm of the RAS, and has been shown to significantly improve respiratory function in several preclinical models.

 Sarconeos (BIO101) is a drug candidate that has demonstrated a good safety profile during the SARA development program which is evaluating its ability to improve muscle function in frail elderly patients with sarcopenia (the phase 2b study, SARA-INT, is currently underway).
-Sarconeos (BIO101) is also being developed to improve the respiratory function of children with Duchenne muscular dystrophy (DMD), Biophytis’ MYODA DMD program is expected to start in H2 2020.
+Sarconeos (BIO101) is also being developed to improve the respiratory function of children with Duchenne muscular dystrophy (DMD).
+COVA is based on clinical and preclinical data from Sarconeos (BIO101) in these neuromuscular diseases

 In the context of the world crisis caused by Covid-19, the aim of Biophytis is to bring in the shortest time a medical treatment that will help to prevent further respiratory deterioration in individuals who present with severe respiratory manifestations of COVID-19.
 Biophytis is bringing its expertise in ageing science to a patient population particularly susceptible to such deterioration, as old age and frailty are important risk factors.